-The Parent Company incurred fees and transaction costs totaling \$573k associated with the initial term loan, which are recorded as a reduction to the carrying value of the long-term debt in the consolidated balance sheets.
+The Parent Company incurred fees and transaction costs totalling \$573k associated with the initial term loan, which are recorded as a reduction to the carrying value of the long-term debt in the consolidated balance sheets.
 The fees and transaction costs are amortised to interest expense up to the scheduled maturity date using the effective interest method.
-The effective interest rate was 12.2% at 31 December 2020.
+The effective interest rate was 11.2% at 31 December 2021 (2020: 12.2%).
 The Parent Company assessed all terms and features of the Loan Agreement determined that the loan is a basic financial instrument as defined in FRS102, paragraph 11.
-Interest expense for the year ended 31 December 2020 was \$422k.
+Interest expense for the year ended 31 December 2021 was \$2,909k (2020: \$422k).